GregorD1A1/TinderGPT/readme.md

 3. Now your fully automatic process of writing to girls is set up!

+## AI dating good practices
+When going to date organized by TinderGPT, I recommend you to tell your match, that it was picked up by artificial intellegence.
+Beyond the fun value of the situation, it's a good practice to inform users that they are speaking with a bot.

 ## Contribution
 While application is already working, there still a lot of things to improve.
 I'm appreciate if you want to contribute to the project.